Raul Herrera

 Before beginning his coaching career at Richland, he played professionally in Mexico for two years.
 Herrera played two years at NCAA Division II powerhouse Midwestern State University.
 Under head coach Doug Elder, Herrera was a star goalkeeper.
 In 2009, he earned All-America honors, while leading the nation in goals against average (0.304).
 In his senior year, he became the first Mustang in the program’s history to receive First Team All-American honors in consecutive seasons.
 The Mustangs advanced to the NCAA Division II Final Four that year, but their undefeated season ended with a 2-1 loss in the national semifinal to Rollins College.

-Prior to Herrera’s time at Midwestern State, he led Richland College to the NJCAA National Championship in 2006, while simultaneously earning National Soccer Coaches Association of America All-America honors.
+Prior to Herrera’s playing days at Midwestern State, he led Richland College to the NJCAA National Championship in 2006, while simultaneously earning National Soccer Coaches Association of America All-America honors.

 Herrera was a three-year starter on the varsity team at Berkner High School in Richardson, Texas, and was voted City of Richardson Player of the Year his senior year.